 //

-PERCY JACKSON AND THE OLYMPIANS S2 SERIES REVIEW ๐Ÿ˜Š
+PERCY JACKSON AND THE OLYMPIANS S2 REVIEW ๐Ÿ˜Š

 Percy, a demigod portrayed by Walker Scobell, has the perfect angst-driven look, complete with his abundant curly locks.
-He is together again with his two co-horts, Annabeth (Leah Sava Jeffries) sand Grover (Aryan Simhadri).
-They are of on another quest that is much darker and has major repercussions for the continuation of Zeusโ€™s world.
-Along the journey, a prophecy is revealed that opens up more intense encounters with cyclops, giants, seductive Sirens, invisible borders, and invading armies.
-The trio travel over land and sea.
+He is reunited with his two cohorts, Annabeth (Leah Sava Jeffries) and Grover (Aryan Simhadri).
+They are on another quest that is much darker and has significant repercussions for the continuation of Zeusโ€™s world.
+Along the journey, a prophecy is revealed that leads to more intense encounters with Cyclops, giants, seductive Sirens, invisible borders, and invading armies.
+The trio travels over land and sea.
 Obviously, there is more action, choices, and consequences.
-It is all exciting and entertaining.
+It is all exciting and entertaining.ย

-My only complaint is that in spite of all these intriguing moments, there are too many filler episodes and very basic dialogue.
-The characters and plot could benefit by moving a tad faster.
+My only complaint is that, despite all these intriguing moments, there are too many filler episodes and very basic dialogue.
+The characters and plot could benefit from moving a tad faster.
 Maybe cutting back the number of episodes to eight instead of ten would create even more intensity.
-It also would not hurt to limit the amount of teenage emotional upheavals, but then I am speaking from an older perspective and not YA.
+It would also not hurt to limit the number of teenage emotional upheavals, but I am speaking from an older perspective, not YA.ย

-PERCY JACKSON AND THE OLYMPIANS is set-up for a third season.
+PERCY JACKSON AND THE OLYMPIANS is set up for a third season.
 The fate of the gods is a heavy burden to carry, but I have no doubt Percy and his friends will be up for another challenging quest to fulfill.
-It is streaming Disney+.

 Esta Rosevear